ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ### Methods to handle exceptions

 Synchronous computation can be completed normally or exceptionally.
-To recover from these exceptions, it’s possible to use a `try-catch` statement.
+To recover from these exceptions, it's possible to use a `try-catch` statement.
 Asynchronous computation can be completed normally or exceptionally as well.
-But because the pipelined stages can be executed in different threads, it’s impossible to use a `try-catch` statement in one thread to catch an exception thrown from another thread.
+But because the pipelined stages can be executed in different threads, it's impossible to use a `try-catch` statement in one thread to catch an exception thrown from another thread.

 The `CompletionStage` interface has special specifications to handle exceptions.
 Each stage has two completion types of equal importance: the normal completion and the exceptional completion.
 If a stage completes normally, the dependent stages start executing.
 If a stage completes exceptionally, all dependent stages complete exceptionally, unless there is an exception recovery method in the pipeline.